If you’re a performer looking to share work-in-progress we’d love to hear from you!

 What’s the offer?

-– 10 minute performance slot at Hatch on Saturday 22nd February
+- A 10 minute performance slot in our digital Hatch event

-– Collated written feedback from the audience of the event
+- Collated feedback from the audience of the event

 - Advice/support from the Brainchild team on next stages for your work including bespoke publicity and networking

-Although we can’t offer payment to artists for performing, our aim is to assist in your creative process, connect you with an audience of creative peers and provide an environment that will spark ideas – as well as a fun night for a drink and a chat.
+Although we can’t offer payment to artists for performing, our aim is to assist in your creative process, connect you with an audience of creative peers and provide an environment that will spark ideas.